JustinNusca/ml-blogs/polymorphic-components/readme.md

 ## What other approaches are there?

-[https://base-ui.com/react/overview/quick-start](Base UI) is an up-and-coming component library made by many of the previous maintainers of Radix.
+[Base UI](https://base-ui.com/react/overview/quick-start) is an up-and-coming component library made by many of the previous maintainers of Radix.
 Interestingly, they’ve opted not to continue using the `asChild` pattern, in favor of a `render` prop.
 In practice, it looks something like this:

 ```jsx
   <Button render={<a href="/dashboard" />}>